 Would you like to participate in research?

-In this section we will post opportunities to participate in research.
+In this section we will post opportunities to participate in research and surveys.
 All research we support must have sound design methods, and be supported by a Human Research Ethics Committee.
 Finally, all researchers agree to provide the results of their research to the community.

 Many people living with Parkinson’s experience changes in mood and motivation.
 These changes are also common in older adults.
 It is unclear how common these changes are, and how best to identify them.

 To help answer these questions, researchers at Flinders University are looking for: